 If you want more traffic from Facebook, you have to focus on getting more shares and likes, right?
 Although that’s true, it’s not the only way to generate more traffic.

-What if I told you that you could get more people to click on your Facebook postings?
+What if we told you that you could get more people to click on your Facebook postings?

-On average, 6.5 people out of 100 click on your Facebook posting.
-But with a few tweaks, you can get more people clicking on your posts and heading over to your website.
+With a few tweaks and some best practices in place, you can get more people clicking on your organic posts and heading over to your website.

 Call to action